 Preference will be given to anyone who is proficient in English and Spanish written and verbal skills when considering equally qualified candidates

-Ability to work in collaboration with referral and service partners and among other Mentor Navigators to identify problems, collect data, establish facts and draw valid conclusions.
+Ability to work in collaboration with service partners and among other Mentor Navigators to identify problems, collect data, establish facts and draw valid conclusions.

 Ability to coordinate services based on assessments, evaluations, and client input.